tommaso-borgato/eap-rhsso-saml-sso-example/README.md

             - "create-client"
             - "manage-realm"
             - "manage-clients"
-    displayName: saml-basic-auth
-    realm: saml-basic-auth
-    id: saml-basic-auth
 EOF

-oc apply -f /tmp/KeycloakRealm.yaml
+oc apply -f /tmp/KeycloakRealmImport.yaml
 ```

-in the `KeycloakRealm` definitions please note we define a user `client` which is required for EAP being able to register
+in the `KeycloakRealmImport` definitions please note we define a user `client` which is required for EAP being able to register
-a new SAML client into RH-SSO;
+a new SAML client into Keycloak;

 ==== keystore

-When EAP, using the `client` user, registers a new SAML client into RH-SSO, it needs to store in the RH-SSO client
+When EAP, using the `client` user, registers a new SAML client into Keycloak, it needs to store in the Keycloak client
 configuration, the SAML client's certificate;

 On the other side, EAP needs to have the corresponding private key;